 - Pour into prepared baking dish.

 - Bake until the cake is set and firm on top, about 35 minutes.

 - Remove from the oven and allow to cool on a wire rack.

-- Combine the butter, heavy cream and brown sugar in a small heavy saucepan.
+- Melt the butter, in a heavy saucepan.

-- Heat to boiling over medium-high heat, stirring constantly.
+- Add the brown sugar and heavy cream, and heat to boiling over medium-high heat, stirring constantly.

-- Boil gently over medium low heat, stirring occasionally, until mixture is thickened, about 5 to 8 minutes.
+- Boil gently over medium-low heat, stirring occasionally, until mixture is no longer grainy, about 2 to 3 minutes.

 Right before serving:

 - Unmold cakes (if using tins) and spoon about ⅓ cup of toffee sauce over the entire cake, spread evenly.
 (Spoon individual amounts if using tins).

 - Place under broiler until the topping is bubbly, about 1 minute - do not burn.